-Proposition 26 makes both constitutional and statutory changes to the current laws governing school facilities funding in California.
-In brief, Proposition 26:
+Proposition 39 makes both constitutional and statutory changes to the current laws governing school facilities funding in California.
+In brief, Proposition 39:

-- Allows a majority of local voters to approve school bonds, a reduction from the current twothirds requirement. - Imposes accountability requirements on districts that want to issue school bonds. - Allows charter schools greater access to public school facilities.
+- Allows 55 percent of local voters to approve school bonds, a reduction from the current two-thirds requirement. - Imposes accountability requirements on districts that want to issue school bonds. - Allows charter schools greater access to public school facilities.